 Some of the material in Compass is restricted to members of the Five College community.
 By logging in, you may be able to gain additional access to certain collections or items.
 If you have questions about access or logging in, please use the form on the Contact Page.

 Documents concerning the history, affiliation and program of the YWCA of the Vermont District.
 District associations are a federation of community associations that are otherwise unable to support an independently affiliated association.
 The administrative and organizational history of the district association can be traced through its constitutions and bylaws in addition to association fact sheets, historical notes and a history of the YWCA in Vermont.
 Visitation reports from field secretaries include descriptions and assessments of the association's programs and performance in addition to comments on any challenges the association may face.
 The report "Home Women and Rural Life" is a report of a study of the needs of and programs for rural "home-women" in Wallingford, Vermont.
 The study was conducted for the National Board of the YWCA of the U.S.A. to inform the national program for rural "home-women," or housewives.
 Additional documents include correspondence concerning relationships with the YMCA, brochures and pamphlets and advisory correspondence with regional and national leadership.

-Vermont, Sophia Smith Collection, MS 324, Smith College Special Collections, Northampton, Massachusetts.
+Vermont, Sophia Smith Collection of Women's History, MS 00324, Smith College Special Collections, Northampton, Massachusetts.